devpat0304/Online-Store/README.md

 Users can easily browse, select, and add items to a virtual shopping cart.
 Upon checkout, the Online Store generates a detailed receipt outlining the number of each item purchased and a clear breakdown of the total cost, including taxes.

 The current system for the program functions as a shopping platform, providing users with the ability to browse and select items from a list.
 Primarily focused on presenting available products such as bread, lunch meat, milk, soda, paper plates, and mayonnaise, the existing system allows users to add selected items to a virtual shopping cart.
-Once users have completed their selection process, they can proceed to a checkout feature by clicking "9" or "Q", where the chosen items are confirmed for purchase.
+Once users have completed their selection process, they can proceed to a checkout feature by clicking "q" or "Q", where the chosen items are confirmed for purchase.

 Project Specification/ Function Modules